 In addition, in an apparent effort to remove disincentives associated with participating in foreign charitable work, certain statutes providing for state benefits that are contingent upon meeting residency requirements waive such requirements where extended absences from the jurisdiction are owing to participation in charitable activities.
 See, for example, section 4 of the Ontario Guaranteed Annual Income Act Regulation - General, R.R.O.
 1990, Reg.
 874, which provides that absences from Ontario by a person for the purposes of his or her employment with an international charitable organization will not interrupt that person's residence in Ontario for purposes of determining eligibility for benefits under the Ontario Guaranteed Annual Income Act, R.S.O.
 1990, c.
 O.17.
 See also subsection 21(5) of the Old Age Security Regulations, C.R.C., c.
-1246, which sets out an analogous rule for purposes of determining eligibility for benefits under the Old Age Security Regulations, C.P.O.
+1246, which sets out an analogous rule for purposes of determining eligibility for benefits under the Old Age Security Act, R.S.C.
+1985, c.
+O-9.